 Partners (i.e. organisations having successfully applied for partnership under this call for proposals in 2016 and 2017) have been selected for the whole duration of the multi-annual work programme for grants.
 Therefore they should not apply again for partnership.
-However, they may apply for a grant under the forthcoming specific call for proposals in the media category (COMM/SUBV/2018/M ) which can be consulted further down on the page
+However, they may apply for a grant under the forthcoming specific call for proposals in the media category (see further down on the page).

-Organisations having submitted a partnership application, which was rejected under this call for proposals in 2016 and/or in 2017, are allowed to submit a new partnership application in 2018.
+Organisations having submitted a partnership application, which was rejected under this call for proposals in 2016, and/or in 2017, and/or in 2018 (1st round of partnerships) are allowed to submit a new partnership application under the current call.